CH-Earth/camels_spat/README.md

 # CAMELS-spat
 Repository that contains processing code used to generate the CAMELS-spat (Catchment Attributes and MEteorology for Large-Sample studies - SPATially distributed) data set.

+## Known issues
+If you are looking to use the CAMELS-SPAT data and want to know about potential pitfalls, please see the list of currently known issues here: https://github.com/CH-Earth/camels_spat/issues/42

+If you are here to report a potential issue please create a new, separate post here: https://github.com/CH-Earth/camels_spat/issues

+If you are here to ask a question about data set usage, please go to the Q&A section: https://github.com/CH-Earth/camels_spat/discussions/categories/q-a

 ## Repository description

 This repository contains the following sub-folders: